yeehaa123/rizom-monorepo/apps/rizom.ai/src/content/Decks/test.md

 ## Who are we?

-We are a bunch of misfits combining our talents, networks, and resources without giving up our individual autonomy, quirks, values, and styles that made us such unique, great professionals in the first place.
+We are a bunch of misfits combining our talents, networks, and resources without giving up our individual quirks, values, and styles that made us such unique, great professionals in the first place.

 ## What is our purpose?